Skip to content

-It turns out that documenting this process, of creating my new website, is actually really interesting for my designer, Emily Tarrant (of Webfooted Media) as well.
+It turns out that documenting the process of creating my new website is actually really interesting for my designer, Emily Tarrant (of Webfooted Designs) as well.
 She’s finding my perspective to be a very clear explanation of how a good client/designer/copywriter relationship can work – and she’s threatened to send her own prospective clients over to read the journey.

 So if you’re here from Emily’s site Hi!
 Nice to see you – you’re in good hands if she’s working on your site!